CHAPTER 11 - MANAGEMENT CONTROLS AND PROGRAM OVERSIGHT

 11-3.
 Insights on Demand

 a.
 Insights on Demand (IOD) is the SmartPay®3 data mining (DM) tool used to monitor purchasing activity and perform oversight functions.
 IOD provides the capabilities to identify high-risk transactions and unusual spending patterns; scan purchasing activity for misuse, fraud, waste, and abuse; and flag transactions for review.
-IOD data mining capabilities are used to evaluate 100% of the Army’s GPC transactions as directed in DoD SmartPay®3 Transition Memoranda #6 and #12.
-Instructions on how to navigate and perform functions in IOD are located in the servicing bank’s IOD user guides and quick references and in the Defense Pricing & Contracting – Contracting eBusiness website.
+Instructions on how to navigate and perform functions in IOD are in the servicing bank’s IOD user guides and in the Defense Pricing, Contracting and Acquisition Policy - Contracting eBusiness website.

 1) Document Daily DM Case Reviews (includes BO DM Case Questionnaires and A/OPC DM Case Questionnaires), Monthly A/OPC Reviews (includes Monthly A/OPC Check List and Monthly A/OPC Review Report) and Semi-Annual Head of Activity (HA) Reviews (includes Semi-Annual HA Review Report).